An Interview with Kristen Panico

 “To be a good student and professional you need to be flexible.
 In any graduate program, you need to be able to adapt to any challenges that may appear along the way.”

 Kristen Panico is in the second year of her Master of Science program in Forensic Nursing at Fitchburg State University.
 She earned a Bachelor of Science in Nursing from University of Connecticut in 2004.
 Kristen works full time as a nurse in Boston and lives in Stoughton, Massachusetts.

-I enjoy knowing that studying forensic nursing will allow me to continue to work with patients.
+I enjoy knowing that studying this subject will allow me to continue to work with patients.
 Most of my colleagues at the hospital where I work are going back to school to get masters degrees in education so that they can teach nursing, or they are getting advanced nursing degrees.
 These degree often take you further away from the patient and put you into a more administrative role.

 How did you choose your graduate school?

 Choosing a school for a masters program is a little bit different than it would be if you were applying to a different field or branch of nursing.
 The programs are relatively new, and there are very few in the country.
 Aside from my program at Fitchburg State University, there were only 2 or 3 others in the northeast.
 I also liked the fact that the program at Fitchburg State offers online courses, so I am able to work at my own pace and on my own time.